 Since 2002, Mann Deshi Bank serves rural women on a profitable basis, with the support of Mann Deshi Foundation, through volume maximization rather than margin per customer maximization.
+It shows that even by supporting small businesses and customers, a cooperative bank can be profitable and sustainable.
 The foundation is registered under the charity act and operates on grant-based principles: it funds its operations either through Corporate Social responsibility funds or charity.